Jobsites/STW Program (School-To-Work)

 Many students participate in jobsites both in the Bellevue School District and throughout the city.
 Jobsites provide students with experiential learning opportunities that allow for generalization of skills learned in the classroom to be applied directly to a work environment.
 Students generally participate in 1-3 jobs per school year, however this does largely depend on the need of the student.
 Those who qualify to participate in the School-to-Work Program (see below) during their third year work with their employment specialist from At-Work! on finding individualized paid job experiences upon graduation.

-- BSD Transition Treasures Art (Fused Glass Jewelry Program)
+- BSD Transition Treasures Art (Fused Glass Art Program)

 - BSD Copy Center